Wattysaid/dsif-git-main-project/elvtr_main_project/reports/Reports.md

 Here we're looking at the key points surrounding our categorical data.
 I'm looking for data I can encode, group into more meaningful buckets, poor data, and possible features to include in our analysis.

+In this first image we can see that `emp_length` can be changed to a int.
+We'll take action later by changing the data type to int and removeing the origninal column from our `new_features` list and the df_dropped.

 ![image_cell112_output1.png](https://raw.githubusercontent.com/Wattysaid/dsif-git-main-project/main/elvtr_main_project/reports/image_cell112_output1.png)

+This is our Y variable that will later be used as the prediction value (`loan_status`).
+We'll group this field to simplify the output.

 ![image_cell112_output3.png](https://raw.githubusercontent.com/Wattysaid/dsif-git-main-project/main/elvtr_main_project/reports/image_cell112_output3.png)

+This next view shows us the `sub_grade` for loans.
+This is arguably too granular and we'll remove this column, and leverage the `grade` column only.
+However, before doing so we'll check bot `sub_grade` and `grade` against our `loan_status` feature.

 ![image_cell112_output5.png](https://raw.githubusercontent.com/Wattysaid/dsif-git-main-project/main/elvtr_main_project/reports/image_cell112_output5.png)

+Here we can see another field that we can transform into a int data type value.
+Considering the low variation we'll could equally look at dropping this altogether.
+Let's flag this one for further analysis later on and see how this impacts the overall data.

 ![image_cell112_output7.png](https://raw.githubusercontent.com/Wattysaid/dsif-git-main-project/main/elvtr_main_project/reports/image_cell112_output7.png)

 ![image_cell155_output1.png](https://raw.githubusercontent.com/Wattysaid/dsif-git-main-project/main/elvtr_main_project/reports/image_cell155_output1.png)
 ![image_cell156_output1.png](https://raw.githubusercontent.com/Wattysaid/dsif-git-main-project/main/elvtr_main_project/reports/image_cell156_output1.png)
 ![image_cell156_output11.png](https://raw.githubusercontent.com/Wattysaid/dsif-git-main-project/main/elvtr_main_project/reports/image_cell156_output11.png)